Business Owners Policy vs. Commercial Package Policy: Which One Better Suits Your Business’s Insurance Needs?Insurance Explained

 While a BOP might be a great solution for putting together a solid insurance foundation, the fact is that larger businesses with more demanding risk profiles simply might not qualify for one.
 If you have a business that has grown significantly and has taken on greater and more unique liability exposures by way of this growth, a CPP might be the best option for you.

 A CPP provides businesses with more options and flexibility when putting together their business insurance program.
 With a BOP, you get the three coverages that are assigned to the policy, but with a CPP, you can basically design your insurance bundle from scratch to better fit your business’s needs and risk profile.

-A CPP can include a plethora of coverages, including professional liability, auto insurance, employment practices liability, pollution liability, and more.
+A CPP can include a plethora of coverages, including errors and omissions, auto insurance, employment practices liability, pollution liability, and more.
 A CPP allows you to bundle the exact policies you need and enables you to pay less for them than it would cost you to buy every one of those policies individually.

 However, a CPP also has limitations and there are specialized insurance policies that cannot be bundled into a CPP, including directors & officers, workers compensation, and key person insurance, for example.

 What Do They Have In Common and How Are They Different?